GCTC-NTGC/gc-digital-talent/api/README.md

 Note that you will still need to copy .env.example to .env and add an APP_KEY.

-To initialize the database from inside the container, run `docker-compose exec -w /var/www/html/api php sh -c "php artisan migrate --seed"`.
+To initialize the database from inside the container, run `docker-compose exec -w /home/site/wwwroot/api webserver sh -c "php artisan migrate --seed"`.

 ## Local Development